Understand the purpose of a workplace engagement survey

 It will matter to the organisation, it will matter to those that work there but it will also matter to the increasingly socially responsible buyer.

-This means employee engagement, motivating and helping people to be and do their best, should be a key element of any business strategy.
+This means creating human workplaces that meet people's needs, that motivate and help them to be and do their best, should be at the heart of any business strategy.

-Given that there are only four enablers to focus on this is not difficult but it does require an ongoing and active commitment.
-And there is no better time to start than ‘from this day forward’.
+Given that there are only four enablers to focus on this is not difficult but it does require an ongoing and active commitment to developing a culture that cares.
+And, as they say, there is no better time to start than ‘from this day forward’.

 2. Baldoni, J. (2013).
 Employee engagement does more than boost productivity.
 Harvard Business Review.
 [Accessed 10 March 2020]